 As a two-decade Blundstone user, I can testify to the versatility of these super comfortable boots.
-I bought my first pair at the Rolex Kentucky three-day event (a mecca for horse-lovers spectating one of the most important US-based qualifying events for Olympic sport of 3-day eventing).
+I bought my first pair at the Rolex Kentucky three-day event (an event for Olympic sport of 3-day eventing).
 There, in tents filled with row after row of equine-related wonders available for purchase, I bought my first pair of Blundstones.
 Originally, they were my favorite boots for horseback riding and horse stable management.
 I had to replace my first pair only when, one day after having been left on the porch of my farmhouse to air out after a chicken-coop cleaning, I emerged from my home the next morning to find one of my Blundstone boots missing!
 Despite searching high and low and placing a tongue-in-cheek “missing” poster at the post office in the tiny town in which I lived, I ultimately had to throw the remaining boot out, silently cursing whatever creature had dragged off its partner in the night.

 My second pair of Blundstones have, with much more attentive care, lasted for almost a decade.
 Despite wearing them through stables, hiking trails, and muddy gardens, my boots still clean up well enough to wear in a professional office and to be my primary shoe when I’m “one bag” traveling overseas (“one bagging” is a term popularized on Reddit that refers to traveling with only one carry-on and no checked baggage, and you can read more about my experience one-bagging over on wanderbig.com).
 They are great for airport security because they slip on and off with one hand.
 My Blundstone boots have traversed the world, from Midwest horse farms to Pacific Northwest trails, from truffle hunting in Italy to exploring off-trail in Torres del Paine in Patagonia.
 Through it all, they still look nice enough to wear to the office.
 Here are my secrets for keeping these boots looking great.